-Proposals to replace the current system, at least partly, with a system of individual investment accounts raise anew the question of social adequacy and individual equity.
+Proposals to replace the current system, at least partly, with a system of individual investment accounts raise anew the question of individual equity and social adequacy.
 Individual investment accounts, by their nature, stress individual equity.
 Provisions that preserve social adequacy must be explicitly designed into such a system.

-All individual account proposals most recently considered include provisions that mitigate the swing away from social adequacy toward individual equity inherent in moving to an individual account design.
-An example of such a provision has already been described - namely, retaining the current program benefit as a minimum for the lower-paid.
-Most proposals also retain current program auxiliary benefits, sometimes with changes such as those described earlier in this report, as a minimum at all earnings levels.
-Other mechanisms for preserving a greater degree of social adequacy under an individual account plan include: minimum guaranteed benefits; providing above-market interest rates and/or more favorable annuity purchase rates to accounts of lower-paid workers; and diverting a greater share of payroll taxes to individual accounts for the lower-paid while calculating their carve-out on the same basis as the higher-paid.
+All recent individual account proposals include provisions that mitigate the swing away from social adequacy toward individual equity inherent in moving to an individual account design.
+An example of such a provision has already been described, namely, retaining the current program benefit as a minimum for the lower-income workers.
+Most proposals also retain current program disability and survivor benefits, sometimes with changes such as those described earlier in this report, as a minimum at all earnings levels.
+Other mechanisms for preserving a greater degree of social adequacy under an individual account plan include:

+- minimum guaranteed benefits, - providing above-market interest rates or more favorable annuity purchase rates to accounts of lower-paid workers, and - diverting a greater share of payroll taxes to individual accounts for the lower-paid while calculating their carve-out on the same basis as the higher-paid.

-As described earlier in this paper, the current Social Security program provides social adequacy through a complex web of subsidies - from the high-paid to the low-paid, from single to married workers, from dual-earner to single-earner married couples, from the short-lived to the long-lived, from the healthy to the disabled, and so forth.
+As described earlier, the current Social Security program provides social adequacy through a variety of transfer payments among groups of covered workers: from the higher-paid to the lower-paid, from single to married workers, from dual-earner to single-earner married couples, from the short-lived to the long-lived, from the healthy to the disabled, and so forth.
 Many participants are in both subsidizing and subsidized groups.
-This complexity hides, to some extent, the subsidies built into the system.
-The difficulty of preserving social adequacy under an individual account system is that the various subsidies become more explicit, making it more likely that subsidizers will lose confidence.
+This complexity obscures, to some extent, the subsidies built into the system.
+One difficulty of preserving social adequacy under an individual account system is that the various subsidies become more explicit, making it more likely that potential subsidizers will not support changes to enhance social adequacy.